mahaloz/ctf-wiki-en/docs/introduction/mode.md

 ## War Sharing Mode - Belluminar

 In the 2016 World Hacking Masters Challenge (WCTF), China was first introduced to the Belluminar CTF.
 Since then, Belluminar type of CTFs has been slowly popping up.
-In 2016, this type of competition has been seen in the XMan Summer Camp collected by Zhuge Jianwei and the Baidu Cup CTF Competition in September of the same year.
+In 2016, this type of competition has been seen in the XMan Summer Camp by Zhuge Jianwei and the Baidu Cup CTF Competition in September of the same year.

 Here is the official Belluminar website: <http://belluminar.org/>